matrix-org/matrix.org/content/docs/users/_index.md

 You can use any provider you want.
 The experts can even set-up their own provider, but it's not a requirement at all.

-The Matrix.org Foundation maintains a public provider everybody can register an account on for free.
+The Matrix.org Foundation is a public provider everybody can register an account on for free.
 For your first steps, the simplest is to register an account there.

 To register an account, you need to use an app.
 Chose the type of device you're using to get the most useful instructions for you.